jesqi/docs/docs/dir/hosted-agent-directory.md

 The **Settings** tab allows the owner to change the visibility of the agent.

-## Add an Agent Directory Record to the AGNTCY Agent Directory
+## Add an Agent Directory Record to the Outshift Agent Directory

 Agent directory records are associated with a repository.
-If the repository does not already exist, it will be created automatically with visibility set as private.
+A repository must exist first for an agent record to be added to it.

 ### Create a new agent repository

-To add an agent repository in the AGNTCY Agent Directory:
+To add an agent repository in the Outshift Agent Directory:

 1. Click the **+ New Repository** button.
 1. Enter the repository name.